vladlenomg/potatocoin/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the potatod tests manually, launch `src/test/test_potato`.
+To run the innovad tests manually, launch `src/test/test_innova`.

-To add more potatod tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more innovad tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the potato-qt tests manually, launch `src/qt/test/test_potato-qt`
+To run the innova-qt tests manually, launch `src/qt/test/test_innova-qt`

-To add more potato-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more innova-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.